frictionlessweb/formpdf/README.md

 ### Adding PDF Files

 Move the PDF into the `public` folder to make it accessible.
+Then, change the URL in `app.tsx` to `/pdf-name.pdf`, where "pdf-name" is whatever the file name of the PDF file is.

 ### UI Components